FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Xmlrpc command
 ++++++++++++++++

-Click the "Xmlroc" icon to enter the Xmlrpc command editing interface
+Click the "Xmlroc" icon to enter the Xmlrpc command editing interface.

 XML-RPC is a remote procedure call method for transferring data between programs using xml over sockets.
 In this way, the robot controller can call the function (with parameters) in the remote program/service and obtain the returned structured data.
 The Robot Controller handles all the details of writing XML-RPC client messages and handling conversions between data types and XML.